alexmarcel/alexmarcel/README.md

 ## 👨‍💻 About

-- 💻 I'm a full shack developer.
+- 💻 I'm a full-stack dev.
 - 🌐 I specialize in programming, vfx and system administration.
 - 🏠 Based in Kota Kinabalu - Tawau, Malaysia.